grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-docker.md

 ---
-title: "Setting up eBPF Profiling on Linux"
+title: "Setup eBPF Profiling on Docker"
-menuTitle: "Setting up on Linux"
+menuTitle: "Setting up on Docker"
-description: "Setting up eBPF Profiling with Grafana Agent on Linux machines"
+description: "Setting up eBPF Profiling with Grafana Agent on Docker"
 weight: 20
 ---

-# Setting up eBPF Profiling on Linux
+# Setup eBPF Profiling on Docker

 To set up eBPF profiling with Grafana Agent on Linux, you need to:

 - Verify that your system meets the requirements.
-- Install the Grafana Agent Flow mode.
 - Create a Grafana Agent configuration file.
 For more information, see [Configuration reference][config-reference].
 - Run the Grafana Agent.
 - Finally, verify that profiles are received.